Summersby95/ci-milestone-one/README.md

 - As a user, I want to get a feel for the game

-#### Site Owner Goals
+### Site Owner Goals

 - As the site owner, I want the site to have a theme consistent with the game series and Star Wars franchise as a whole.
 - As the site owner, I want to entice visitors into wanting to play this game and help get it remastered by signing the petition.

-#### Wireframes
+### Wireframes

 [Click here to view wireframes.](/wireframes/kotor_site_wireframse.pdf)

-#### Design Choices
+### Design Choices
 ---

 For this project I wanted the font and colours to replicate the colours and fonts found in the game.
 Below you can see an image from a dialogue interaction in the game.
 As you can see the text is coloured blue, with the highlighted option coloured yellow.
 I used [HTML Color Codes](https://html-color-codes.info/colors-from-image/) to upload a picture of the games dialogue and figure out the exact colours used.
+Having found my colours